edewit/openshift-spigot-quickstart/README.md

-openshift-craftbukkit-quickstart
+openshift-Spigot-quickstart
 ================================

-A quickstart Minecraft (Craftbukkit) server that will automatically download latest craftbukkit development build and start it.
+A quickstart Minecraft (Spigot) server that will automatically download latest craftbukkit development build and start it.

 Create the Openshift DIY Application